 Hands-on Intensive For Shaping Behavior

-Join us to learn about shaping behaviors in your students.
-You will learn how to free-shape behaviors and create a task analysis for them.
+Join us to learn how to shape behaviors without having to use modeling, physical guidance, or hand-over-hand prompting and create a task analysis for them.
 After practicing with other participants you’ll have the opportunity to try out your skills with a variety of animals at Lemon’s Hope Sanctuary in Brattleboro Vermont including mini-horses, sheep, goat, guinea pigs, birds, dogs and cats.
 Get started or continue to practice using a clicker as a conditioned reinforcer (marker or bridge) for training and shaping.

 Participants will be introduced to PORTL (Portable Operant Teaching Lab).
 PORTL is a tabletop game that provides an interactive environment for learning about behavior principles and investigating behavioral phenomena.
 PORTL had its beginnings in another game, called GENABACAB, which was developed by English dog trainer Kay Laurence.
 This was Debbie’s first introduction to the process, and she completed 2 levels of Kay’s Competency Assessment Programme (CAP).
 About a decade ago, Laurence taught this game to Dr. Jesús Rosales-Ruiz and his graduate students.